Transgender health care: Sweden

 In 1972, Sweden introduced a law that made it possible to change a person's legal gender, but in order to do that, transgender individuals were required to be sterilized and were not allowed to save any sperm or eggs.
 Apart from this, there were no other mandatory surgeries required for legal gender change.
 In 1999, people who had been forcibly sterilized in Sweden were entitled to compensation.
 However, the sterilization requirement remained for people who changed their legal gender.
 In January 2013, forced sterilization was banned in Sweden.

-Depending on the persons health and wishes there are a number of different treatments and surgeries available.
+Depending on the person's health and wishes there are several different treatments and surgeries available.
 Today, no form of treatment is mandatory.
+Although to access medical and legal transitional treatment (e.g. hormone replacement therapy, and top surgery to enhance or remove breast tissue), the person will need to be diagnosed with transexualism or gender dysphoria, which requires at least one year of therapy, during which they must live for one full year as their desired gender in all professional, social, and personal matters.
+Gender clinics are recommended to provide male-to-female patients with wigs and breast prostheses for the endeavor.
+The evaluation additionally involves, if possible, meetings with family members and/or other individuals close to the patient.
+Patients may be denied care for any number of "psychosocial dimensions", including their choice of job or their marital status.

 An individual with a transsexual or gender dysphoria diagnosis can, together with the assessment team and other doctors, decide what suits them.
-Although, in order to access medical and legal transitional treatment (e.g. hormone replacement therapy, and top surgery to enhance or remove breast tissue), the person will need to be diagnosed with transexualism or gender dysphoria, which requires at least one year of therapy.
-Medically transitioning can be very expensive, but in Sweden, the whole treatment is covered by the high-cost protection for medications and doctor's visits and there is no surgery fee.
+Medically transitioning in Sweden is covered by the high-cost protection for medications and doctor's visits, and there is no surgery fee.
 The fee the individual pays for a doctor's appointment or other care represents only a small fraction of the actual costs.

 If a person would like to change their legal gender marker and personal identity number they will have to seek permission from the National Board of Health and Welfare.
-For non-binary persons younger than 18 years, the healthcare is very limited.
+For non-binary persons younger than 18 years, the healthcare is limited.
 These individuals do not have access to a legal gender marker change or bottom surgery.